Fitness Campaign Trades Squats For Subway Rides [Video]

 The free rides will be offered for a month.

-The video below uploaded by Olympic Changes shows how the machine works.
+The video below uploaded by Olympic Change shows how the machine works.